Sardingfish/Mapping-Function-Height-Correction-Models/README.md

 ## Acknowledgments
 We would like to thank the European Centre for Medium-Range Weather Forecasts (ECMWF) for providing the ERA5 data on pressure levels (https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview), and we would like to thank the Technische Universität Wien for the open-source ray-tracing software RADIATE (https://github.com/TUW-VieVS/RADIATE).
 In addition, we would like to thank [VMF Data Server](https://vmf.geo.tuwien.ac.at/) for providing the VMF1 and VMF3 products (https://vmf.geo.tuwien.ac.at/trop_products/) and the Niell height correction model (https://vmf.geo.tuwien.ac.at/codes/).

+## Citations

+If you use the resource in your research, please cite our paper:

+> Ding JS, Chen JP, Wang JG and Zhang YZ (2024) A novel method for tropospheric delay mapping function vertical modeling.
+Journal of Geodesy, 98, 28.

 ## License